hcengineering/platform-0.2/docs/content/docs/concepts/architecture.md

 *.ts  // implementation-related stuff
 ```

-Plugin API defined in `index.ts`.
+Plugin API is defined in `index.ts`.
 It should not export any code (including internal) and should not have any side effects.
 Only API and plugin's PRIs.

 Basically, if a plugin depends on another, importing dependant's `index.ts` must be sufficient to start communicating with a plugin.

-A `plugin.ts` available to `Platform` only.
+A `plugin.ts` is available to `Platform` only.
 So you should never import anything from another plugin besides `index.ts`.

-Runtime code not allowed to import anything from `__model__` folder.
+Runtime code is not allowed to import anything from `__model__` folder.
 This is solely for tooling/configuration purposes, and does not exists at runtime.